 I still remember the first high winter bill that made my chest tighten.
 It felt personal, like my home was working against me.
-That pushed me to learn small fixes that actually help.
+That $340 heating bill for a modest 1,200 square foot home made me realize something had to change.
+That moment of sticker shock became the catalyst for a comprehensive energy efficiency transformation that ultimately reduced my monthly bills by 42% and improved comfort throughout every season.

 Key Takeaways